tanep3/Tsuchinoko/README.md

 ## Overview

 Tsuchinoko is a transpiler that converts type-hinted Python code to Rust.
 Write algorithmic logic in Python's readable syntax and gain Rust's safety and performance.
+Tsuchinoko (ツチノコ) is a legendary snake-like cryptid from Japanese folklore.
+Like its namesake, this tool transforms one thing (Python) into something unexpected (Rust!).

 > **Coverage**: Supports ~60% of Python syntax features (52 features), covering essential constructs for algorithmic programming: variables, operators, control flow, functions, classes, data structures, and error handling.